mheap/nexmo-developer/_tutorials/en/client-sdk/app-to-phone/authenticate-alice/java.md

 # Authenticate User

-You perform this authentication using the `JWTs` generated in previous steps.
-Users must be authenticated to be able to participate in the Conversation.
-You will now build login screen (`LoginFragment` and `LoginViewModel` classes) responsible for authenticating the users.
+Users must be authenticated before being able to participate in the Conversation.
+You authenticate your users with the `JWTs` that you generated in an earlier step.
+In this step, you will create a login screen (using the `LoginFragment` and `LoginViewModel` classes) to manage the authentication process.

 ## Update `fragment_login` layout